Biography

 Helidah Ogude-Chambert is a researcher, practitioner, and lecturer of migration/mobilities, race and international development.
-Inspired by works from Black Studies, Black geographies, decolonial feminist thought and discourse-affect theories, her interdisciplinary research is concerned with understanding how political elites manipulate emotions and public discourse in ways that normalize migrant precarity and justify state practices of cruelty and racialized expulsion.
+Inspired by works in Black Studies, Black geographies, decolonial feminist thought, and discourse-affect theories, her interdisciplinary research examines how political elites manipulate emotions and public discourse to normalise migrant precarity and justify state practices of cruelty and racialised expulsion.

 She has over 15 years of professional experience in migration and development practice, including working across Africa and East Asia as a Social Development Specialist for the World Bank, as a Senior Policy Researcher for the Government of South Africa (The Presidency & Economic Ministry) and a Researcher at the International Crisis Group (U.N.
 Advocacy office in New York).

-She is currently a Departmental Lecturer in Migration and Development at Oxford Department of International Development and a non-resident Senior Fellow at New York University’s Centre for Global Affairs (2023/24).
+She is currently a Departmental Lecturer in Migration & Development at Oxford Department of International Development and a non-resident Senior Fellow at New York University’s Centre for Global Affairs (2023/24).

 Ogude-Chambert, H. (2022) The U.K. and Migrant Men from the Global South, Africa is a Country